 Pseudomuscari is a genus in the Hyacinthaceae family (APG II) or expanded Asparagaceae (APG III) that has been separated from the genus Muscari.
 It is recognised by the open "mouth" of the flower instead of the constricted one in Muscari.

 Pseudomuscari azureum (Fenzl) Garbari & Greuter syn.
 Muscari azureum Fenzl grows in alpine meadows in Turkey.
 It is 4 to 15 cm. with dense racemes of bright bell shaped blue flowers.
-Photos by Mary Sue Ittner.
+First two photos by Mary Sue Ittner.
+Third photo shows a close-up of the inflorescence by Travis Owen.

 Pseudomuscari chalusicum (D.C.Stuart) Garbari syn.
 Muscari chalusicum D.C.Stuart comes from northern Iran, where it grows on rocky ledges and light woodland.
 It does not increase rapidly so is a good choice for the well-kept garden, where its lovely light blue flowers go perfectly with early daffodils.
 The first photograph from Jane McGary was taken in a bulb frame in Oregon in late February.
 The next two photos were taken by Mary Sue Ittner.